$ ai-evals

 });

-The TS and Python SDKs feel like they were written by the same people in the same week — rare in this space.
-The AI Proxy is also worth noting: route LLM calls through a Braintrust-hosted base URL and you get logging, caching, and provider fallbacks without touching application code.
+The TS and Python SDKs feel like they were written by the same team in the same week — rare in this space.
+The AI Proxy is the other standout: route LLM calls through a Braintrust-hosted base URL and get logging, caching, and provider fallbacks without touching application code.

 Where it shines